theaholtlund/instagram-analysis/README.md

 To request data from Instagram:

-1. Go to "Settings" > "Accounts Centre" > "Information and Permissions" > "Download Your Information".
+1. Go to "Settings" > "Accounts Centre" > "Your Information and Permissions" > "Download Your Information".
-2. Choose profiles and data range, by choosing to download all your data.
+2. Select your profile and then choose to download "All Available Information", then "Download to Device".
-3. Specify that the date range should be "All time" and that the format should be "HTML".
+3. Specify that the date range should be "All Time" and that the format should be "HTML".
-4. Confirm choices by clicking "Create files".
+4. Confirm choices by clicking "Create Files".
 5. Expect an e-mail with the download link within 30 days.

 ### Adding Data